 - In the Report Area pane, select Sales Analysis > What I Need To Know.

 - In the Report List pane, select Transaction Report.

 - In the Choose Report pane, click F12 Next.

 - In Transaction Report window, in the Report Settings pane, in the InvoiceDate row, click the arrow to

 select a Beginning date and an Ending date.

 - In the Additional Settings pane, in the Keyword Search list, select NoteField.

 - In the box next to Note Field, enter Voided.

 - In the Sorting Options pane, click F12 Run Report.

-- The Beginning and Ending date range should include the date that the invoice was created, not the date that it was voided.
+- The Beginning and Ending date range should include the date the invoice was created, not the date it was voided.